A day at Ridgway School for a new entrant

 A bell rings at 1.35pm, and the children come back to class for the afternoon roll and a story.

 The afternoon programme varies and can include topic discussions, art, music, P.E. kapa haka or assemblies.
 We have not yet set a day or time for using the bike track, but will inform parents in a future panui about when this is starting.
 Many children bring their own bike or scooter and helmet and we welcome parent help.

-Book bags (also called journal covers or reading pouches) and any notices for parents are put into school bags before children go home.
+Book bags (also called journal covers or reading pouches) are put into school bags before children go home.
 Every day your child will bring home at least one book and a word caterpillar; please read the book with your child or listen to them read.
 Make reading a fun experience, e.g. when your child gets stuck on a word just tell them what it is rather than asking them to work it out.
 Word caterpillars have five commonly used words written on them.
 The intention is - seeing and reading the words regularly makes them easily recognisable.

 Parents/caregivers wait outside the classroom by the tables immediately outside Rooms 4 and 5 to collect their children after school.
-If it's raining parents can wait in the shelter outside Room 1 until their child is dismissed from class.
+If it's raining parents wait in the shelter outside Room 1 until their child is dismissed from class.
 Allow plenty of time to find a park, even if it means parking further away from the school and walking to it.
 Always cross safely at the pedestrian crossings and park legally at all times.
-Please don't risk the safety of your's or other's children because of bad weather or because you are in a hurry.
+Please don't risk the safety of your or other's children because of bad weather or because you are in a hurry.

 R-cards are given out throughout the day to encourage or reward Ridgway's school values: Responsibility, Resourcefulness, Respect and Resilience.
 We also run a marble jar whole class reward system.

-Parents are encouraged to read the Kōtare weekly email, the school newsletter, and also to check the calendar on the school website regularly to keep up with school events.
+Parents are asked to read the Kōtare weekly email, the school newsletter, and also to check the calendar on the school website regularly to keep up with school events.